 Source: Carbon pricing is now in effect across Canada.
 What is it anyway?
 (Globe & Mail)

 In the summer of 2018, Prime Minister Justin Trudeau’s government passed the Greenhouse Gas Pollution Pricing Act, dubbed the carbon tax, as part of a 2015 campaign pledge to put a price on pollution.
 The bill gave his government the authority to implement a carbon pricing system for provinces which do not have an adequate carbon pricing model of their own.
-The tax will start at $20 per ton in 2019 and rise $10 per ton each year until reaching $50 per ton in 2022.
+The tax started at $20 per ton in 2019 and will rise $10 per ton each year until reaching $50 per ton in 2022.